 Eczema Treatment: 13 Ways to Find Relief

-While there is no cure for eczema, there are a variety of non-invasive eczema treatment options that can provide relief during a flare-up, and some that may prevent its onset.
+While there is no cure for eczema, there are a variety of non-invasive eczema treatment options that can provide relief during a flare-up and some that may prevent its onset.
+These can include corticosteroids, but the following home eczema treatment options may be best.

 1. Light Therapy/Phototherapy